Let's create a simple todo-app using Nhost. With this app, a user will be able to create and list its own todos and not have anyone else see them.

 public

-schema for your app's custom tables
+schema for your app's custom tablesauth

 schemas for Nhost's user management and file storage